-This chair hold a special significance, aside from its historic form.
-All of the parts, save for the seat, were made from pieces split and rough-shaped by Jennie herself, recovered before the sale of her building after her passing.
+This chair holds a special significance, aside from its historic form.
+All of the parts, save for the seat, were made from pieces split and roughed-out by Jennie herself, recovered before the sale of her building after her passing.

 The form and plans were taken directly from Alexander’s notes.
 The graying in the back posts show their age – the posts were likely split out a decade or more ago, and were found in a greyed and heavily aged state.